 Every director, officer and employee of the Company has a specific responsibility to act in accordance with our Code of Ethics and our Company policies, and to communicate these standards to all peers and employees through action, as well as word.
 The Company’s standards of ethical conduct are:

 - The directors, officers and employees of the Company will comply with the laws, regulations and internal practices that govern our business and our actions.
 Such standards address proper expense reporting, governance guidelines for directors, unauthorized use of Company assets and information, the accurate reporting of time and services performed, and other applicable policies and procedures.

 - The Company intends to conduct itself as a responsible institution and a constructive member of each of the communities in which it operates.
-This sense of public responsibility and accountability is shared with personnel and, accordingly, employees will conduct themselves in a manner that will preserve the Company’s standards and reputation.
+This sense of public responsibility and accountability is shared with all personnel and, accordingly, employees will conduct themselves in a manner that will preserve the Company’s standards.

 - We will solicit business from our customers and potential customers in a professional and ethical manner.
 The Company’s advertising will accurately represent our services and products.
 We will respond to the complaints of our customers or business associates in a professional manner.
 Customers are to be treated respectfully in situations where disagreements arise, and we will seek fair and equitable resolutions.

 - Lawful conduct will be observed in relationships concerning our competitors.
 We will not participate in untruthful actions intended to damage our competitors.
 Employees will refrain from dealings with competitors for the purpose of unlawfully restricting competition or conducting any other activities prohibited by law.

 - Company stockholders rely on employees to responsibly manage their ownership interests.
 Information concerning our business affairs will be distributed to stockholders in accordance with the Securities and Exchange Commission (SEC) guidelines for financial reporting.